Liturgical year: Western Christianity

 Western Christian liturgical calendars are based on the cycle of the Roman Rite of the Catholic Church, and are also followed in many Protestant churches, including the Lutheran, Anglican, and other traditions.
 Generally, the seasons in liturgical western Christianity are Advent, Christmas, Ordinary Time (Time after Epiphany), Lent, Easter, and Ordinary Time (Time after Pentecost).
 Some Protestant traditions do not include Ordinary Time: every day falls into a denominated season.
 Other Protestant churches, such as a minority in the Reformed tradition, reject the liturgical year entirely on the grounds that its observance is not directed in scripture.

-Vanderbilt University Professor Hoyt L. Hickman, with regard to the calendars of the Western Christians Churches that use the Revised Common Lectionary, including Methodists, Anglicans/Episcopalians, Lutherans and some Baptists and Presbyterians, among others, states that:
+For those that follow the Western liturgical year, the Revised Common Lectionary provides scriptural structure for the patterns of the seasons.
+Protestant denominations that follow this lectionary include Methodists, Anglicans/Episcopalians, Lutherans, Presbyterians, some Baptists and Anabaptists, among others.
+With regard to the calendars of the Western Christian Churches that use the Revised Common Lectionary, Vanderbilt University Professor Hoyt L. Hickman, states that:

 Protestant Churches, with exception of the Lutheran and Anglican, generally observe fewer if any feasts with regard to the saints than the aforementioned liturgical denominations, in addition to the Catholic and Orthodox Churches.

 Denominational specifics

 Catholic Church

+In summary, the Catholic Church "unfolds within the cycle of a year ... the whole mystery of Christ, from the incarnation and birth until the ascension, the day of Pentecost, and the expectation of blessed hope and of the coming of the Lord.
+Recalling thus the mysteries of redemption, the Church opens to the faithful the riches of her Lord's powers and merits, so that these are in some way made present for all time, and the faithful are enabled to lay hold upon them and become filled with saving grace."
+Within this cycle, the resurrection of Jesus is celebrated both weekly, on Sundays, and annually, at Easter, "together with His blessed passion".
+A number of changes to the Catholic Church's liturgical year were put in place by the Second Vatican Council.

+Various other events in the life of Christ and his saints are also recalled and celebrated on specific days or seasons of each year.